collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 - [ ] Look at an example of master only versus master/develop, production/staging
 - [ ] Decide a workflow
-- [ ] If will have both master and develop branch, choose default branch -->
+- [ ] If will have both master and develop branch, choose default branch

+### Workflow Decisions

+* Are you going to have both master and development branches? (master only or master/develop as production/staging)
+* If you have both, which will be your default branch? (base against which future pull requests and commits will be made)
+* Default branch can be changed
+-->

 Some projects will involve both a master and develop branch.
 For example, a mission critical project with a high volume of users is likely to use a develop branch and staging to gate-keep updates before going live.
 Use the workflow that is right for the projects.
 They all have pros and cons.